MiKTeX/miktex/CONTRIBUTING.md

 ## Reporting a bug

+### Check list

+Please review this check list, before you click the `Submit` button:

+1. the bug report is self-contained: it does not contain links to questions/reports on external sites (e.g., Stack Exchange Network)
+2. step-by-step reproduction instructions
+3. configuration report (`initexmf --report`) attached
+4. input files attached
+5. log files attached

 ### How to write a good bug report

 Before creating a bug report, please check this list: